 This is always what my husband and I like to call our “first-night” dinner.
 The cod fillets are dipped in batter, deep fried and incredibly succulent when you bite into them.
 One portion is never enough.
 This is a cheap and delicious meal, simply served in a paper serviette, with the minimum of fuss.

 Spaghetti alla carbonara

-Spaghetti is about the only thing that there is in common with the creamy dish you are probably more familiar with.
+Spaghetti is the only thing that there is in common with the creamy dish you are probably more familiar with.
 Don’t confuse that with this version.
-In Rome, the spaghetti is dressed with raw egg, black pepper, grated Percorini Romano and guanciale (a type of Italian cured pork made from the cheeks of a pig).
+In Rome, the spaghetti is dressed in raw egg, black pepper, grated Pecorino Romano and guanciale (a type of Italian cured pork made from the cheeks of a pig).
 Sometime pancetta replaces the guanciale and the pasta could be vermicello or rigatoni.
 However it is served, it is yummy!